 Opened in 1954, Terminal 2 is the airport’s oldest and has been renovated a number of times to enhance facilities.
 Terminal 3 comprises boarding areas E and F with 39 gates in total and is used by United Airlines to operate domestic flights.

 In 2018, the airport confirmed plans for a wide-scale expansion and upgrade.
-Named O’Hare 21, the plans include demolition of the current terminal to construct the O’Hare Global Terminal.
+Named O’Hare 21, the plans include the demolition of the current terminal to construct the O’Hare Global Terminal.
 Gates and concourses will be reconstructed to increase capacity with a total of 235 gates, and ramp space will be expanded to accommodate larger aircraft.

 The $8.5bn O’Hare 21 project is intended to boost capacity at the airport by up to 60% with the addition of two new satellite concourses.
 Plans were approved by the City of Chicago, the City Council, and a number of airlines in 2018.

-Salt Lake City International Airport, Utah
+6. Salt Lake City International Airport (SLC), Utah: 31.16km²

 The airport is served by the Utah Transit Authority’s TRAX system, which was specially extended in 2013.
-Visitors to the airport can use the TRAX network’s park and ride facilities to avoid paying parking charges at SLC.
+Visitors to the airport can use the TRAX network’s park-and-ride facilities to avoid paying parking charges at SLC.

 There are five terminals at the airport named A-E, which are accessible through three main entrances.
 There is an on-site Marriott Hotel located between Terminals B and C. Terminal A mainly serves domestic and Canadian flights that are not operated by United Airlines and is split into two North and South concourses with ten gates each.